 What products will be carried?

 First State Compassion Centers offer a wide array of products.
-In addition to 17 of our own quality, Delaware-grown Cannabis strains, FSCC also offers capsules, concentrates, oils, tinctures, pre-rolls, topicals, as well as sublinguals and mints from the Kalm Fusion brand.
+In addition to 17 of our own quality, Delaware-grown Cannabis strains, FSCC also offers capsules, concentrates, oils, tinctures, pre-rolls, topicals, as well as sublinguals and chewable tablets from the Kalm Fusion brand.
 FSCC also features exclusively the strains and genetics of the world-renowned cannabis company Tikun Olam from Israel, under its brand name Tikun.
 Tikun Olam, has set the industry standard in pioneering their scientific research and clinical studies to develop their unique strains to assist patients in a wide array of aliments.

 The Centers carry a variety of hybrid strains, reflecting Sativa dominant, Indica dominant, high THC, high CBD, as well 1:1 ratios, and an array of complementary products such as accessories, glass and gear.
 To view the FSCC menu, which is always subject to change, please visit here.